-This week I have lots of Halloween Costume Ideas to share with you!
-All of them are simple and easy DIY costumes that you can make at the last minute.
+I have lots of Halloween Costume Ideas to share with you!
+They are simple and easy DIY costumes that you can make at the last minute.
 Many of them are also great costumes for older kids and teens!

-Now that they are teens and young adults, they STILL want Halloween costumes, but they don’t want to look like they are trying too hard either LOL!
+Now that they are teens and young adults, they STILL want Halloween costumes, but they don’t want to look like they are trying too hard, LOL!

-All of the costume ideas that I will share this week s can be DIY’d in an afternoon and contain a combination of purchased and DIY’ed items.
+All the costume ideas I share this week can be DIY’d in an afternoon and contain a combination of purchased and DIY’ed items.

-We are big fans of Mickey’s Not So Scary Halloween Party and have gone dressed up in family costumes several times.
-We have done Harry Potter, the Headless Horseman, Flappers, Alice in Wonderland, Mouseketeers among others.
+We are big fans of Mickey’s Not So Scary Halloween Party and have dressed in family costumes several times.
+We have done Harry Potter, the Headless Horseman, Flappers, Alice in Wonderland, and Mouseketeers, among others.

-Here’s how to Make a DIY Skeleton Costume using a Cricut Machine:
+How to Make a DIY Skeleton Costume using a Cricut Machine

-Black Clothing, it can be leggings, sweatshirts, t-shirts or hoodies.
+- Black Clothing: can be leggings, sweatshirts, t-shirts, or hoodies.

 Included in the SVG files:

-Note: a Cricut Machine will cut out an image that is just shy of 12″ x 12″.
+Note: a Cricut Machine will cut out an image just shy of 12″ x 12″.
 All of my pieces were shorter than 12″.
-If you want longer bones, you can resize the image but you will need to purchase a 12″ x 24″ Cricut Mat to cut out the image.
+If you want longer bones, you can resize the image, but you will need to purchase a 12″ x 24″ Cricut Mat to cut out the image.

 Peel away the excess vinyl and adhere the cutout images to your clothing where desired.
-If you need a tutorial for applying iron-on you can click on THIS post which contains lots of DIY tips and tricks for iron-on vinyl.
+If you need a tutorial for applying iron-on, you can visit THIS post which contains lots of DIY tips and tricks for iron-on vinyl.